stackhpc/ansible-slurm-appliance/docs/upgrades.md

         git fetch stackhpc main --tags

 1. Identify the latest release from the [Slurm appliance release page](https://github.com/stackhpc/ansible-slurm-appliance/releases).
-Below this is shown as `vX.Y`, which is the
+Below this release is shown as `vX.Y`.

 1. Ensure your local site branch is up to date and create a new branch from it for the site-specfic release code: